8 Beginner-Friendly Vegan Recipes Anyone Can Make at Home

-The good news is that vegan meals can be simple, affordable, and full of flavor.
+The good news is that vegan cooking can actually be simple, affordable, flavorful, and beginner-friendly.

 What Makes a Vegan Recipe Beginner-Friendly?